RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 ## Integration Test Result Summary

 The following table summarizes the results produced by Rubi, Mathematica and Maple on the integration test-suite.
 The first column gives the total number of problems for the integrand type specified in the last column.
-The column for each integrator shows the following numbers separated by colons:
+The column for each integrator gives the following separated by colons:

 * the number of optimal results
 * the number of results more than twice the size of the optimal antiderivative